neuza-git/lifx-dash/README.md

 you can clone then just do _(I gotta create a new Makefile I know...)_ make

+Then you can edit the file buttons.h to insert the mac address of your buttons

 ### Examples of use :